forgetfulskybro/Mod-Manager/README.md

 # Mod-Manager
 Cyberpunk 2077 terminal based Mod Manager
-- Main files are from [Mod Manager from Nexus Mods](https://www.nexusmods.com/cyberpunk2077/mods/10826) ~~- Adds functionality to the process to check for mod updates and reminder to update mods.~~
+- Main files are from [Mod Manager from Nexus Mods](https://www.nexusmods.com/cyberpunk2077/mods/10826)
+- ~~Adds functionality to the process to check for mod updates and reminder to update mods.~~
-- *Removed due to DegMods not having a reliable way of getting mod information*
+- *Removed reminders due to DegMods not having a reliable way of getting mod information*

 ## Files ##
 **[manager.py]**